luizbafilho/fusis/README.md

 Running the Fusis Agent in your servers, lets the balancer detect new nodes and add new routes to them.

-It also has a HTTP API to manages your services dynamically.
+There is also a HTTP API to manages your services dynamically.

 ### IPVS
 IPVS (IP Virtual Server) implements transport-layer load balancing directly in the Linux Kernel.
 It's being aroung since 1999 and its very stable and battle tested.
 Used by many companies like Google, Facebook, Github, Soundcloud and many others.